nigaphp/framework/README.md

-# Nigatedev framework bundle
+# niga framework bundle

-The core application of the [Nigatedev framework](https://github.com/nigatedev/nigatedev)
+The core application of the [niga framework](https://github.com/niga/niga)